As NFL reopens amid altered landscape, Trump resumes attacks on players who demonstrate for racial justice

 “Football is officially dead — so much for ‘America’s sport.’
 Goodbye NFL . . .
 I’m gone,” Eric Trump, the president’s son, wrote in a tweet on Monday, responding to a report that a Dallas Cowboys player said the team’s ownership had given the “green light” to protests.

-Their posture contrasts with a widespread sense around the NFL, and among Democratic strategists, that the president is in a weakened position compared to four years ago, and that his efforts to drag the league into another debate in the culture wars could backfire politically with less than two months before the election.
+Their posture contrasts with a widespread sense around the NFL, and among Democratic strategists, that the president is in a weakened position compared with four years ago, and that his efforts to drag the league into another debate in the culture wars could backfire politically with less than two months to go before the election.

 “President Trump stands with our brave soldiers and patriots who proudly stand for our national anthem and great flag, not those who choose to disrespect it by kneeling or elect to needlessly cover this demonstration — and the American people agree with him,” said White House spokesman Judd Deere.
 The NFL declined to comment on the issue.